Michigan Sea Grant – At the Heart of the Great Lakes

 What We Do

-Our research and outreach programs promote better understanding, conservation and use of Michigan’s coastal resources.
-Michigan Sea Grant currently funds scientific research, education and extension projects designed to foster science-based decisions about the use and conservation of Great Lakes resources.
+Our programs promote better understanding, conservation and use of Michigan’s coastal resources.
+Michigan Sea Grant currently funds research, education and outreach projects designed to foster science-based decisions about the use and conservation of Great Lakes resources.
 Sea Grant also provides access to science-based information about Michigan’s coasts and the Great Lakes.

 Why We Do It